ghoti143/resume/README.md

 540-613-3166

 ## Summary
 I am a Software Engineer focused mainly on web technologies.
-The engineer in me strives for continuous improvement.
+The software developer in me delights in elegant code.
+The engineer in me strives for structure and continuous improvement.
 I enjoy reading, hiking, and cooking.

 ```
 <alphabet-soup>